cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 *defines: source parsing, model structure*
 <br>Name of the field.
 Must be unique in the DVPD.
 Is normally used als the column name in the target table
 <br>*"customer_id" | "article _name"*
+<br> For internal processing and stage table generation, the compiler applies:
+<br>→ Automatic uppercasing of field names when used as technical identifiers
+<br>→ Case-insesitive conflict detection
+<br>→ If two field names differ only by case, the compiler assigns them unique stage column names by adding a hash postfix:
+<br>* (e.g. "F3AAA_P1_C1_ABCD1")
+<br> This affects only stage tables and DVPI output, not the DVPD input.

 **field_type** (mandatory)
 *puprpose: source parsing, model structure*